 To play Classcraft, each student much choose a character from three different character classes.
 Each has unique properties.
 Explore them below.

 When a team member loses life points, the Healer can use his/her healing powers to restore them.
 Healers can also use these powers on themselves.
 With maximums of 50 Life Points (HP) and 35 Action Points (AP), Healers are balanced between strength and survival.

 |ARDENT FAITH||DURING AN EXAM, THE HEALER CAN ASK THE GAMEMASTER IF HIS ANSWER TO A QUESTION IS RIGHT|

 |HEAL 1||A TEAMMATE GAINS 10 HP|

 |FAVOR OF THE GODS||THE HEALER CAN LISTEN TO HIS/HER IPOD DURING CLASSWORK|

 |HEALING CIRCLE||ALL OF THE TEAM MEMBERS GAIN 15 HP|

-The Warrior uses their protection powers to absorb the damage for others, while neutralizing the attack, so that the Warrior only suffers part of the damage.
+The Warrior uses his/her protection powers to absorb the damage for others while neutralizing the attack.
+This way, the Warrior only suffers part of the damage.
 With 80 Life Points (HP), Warriors don’t die as frequently, but with only 30 Action Points (AP), they can’t use their powers as often.

 |AMBUSH||THE WARRIOR CAN HAND IN AN ASSIGNMENT ONE DATE LATER|